Ross: Well umm I, I just never think of money as an issue.

 The runner-up to this ridiculosity; “how much money does your father-in-law give you?”
 Yes, another excellent question, because if not the husband’s hired hand, I must be a salaried staffer for my susar.

 And the humdinger that deserves an honorable mention: “Do you still take money from your parents.”
 All the time!
 Baba’s the bank and Mom’s the mean, green money-machine.
 They’re great with gearing their little girl up to guarantee that her good times keep ‘a rollin’.
 Besides, Daddy’s dear daughter deserves diamonds for breakfast, lunch and dinner.
-On a side-note, it’s also a super scheme for sustaining superiority over their son-in-law.
+It’s also a super scheme for sustaining superiority over their son-in-law.

 Honestly, I have nothing against rich people.

-In fact, if you’re a self-made millionaire (that means your money is legal and legitimate), congratulations and kudos!
+In fact, if you’re a self-made millionaire and your means are legit, congratulations and kudos!
 Also, I understand that it’s unlikely you’re interested in sharing your cash, but I could use a cut of your karma.

 But if your wealth is all you’re worth, well, then we have a problem.